salehahemd10/Animal-Classifications-/README.md

 ## Results

 The model successfully classifies unseen images into cat or dog classes based on LBP texture features.
-Visualization of predictions is done using matplotlib.
+Visualization of predictions is done using matplotlib

 ## Future Work